MOEAFramework/MOEAFramework/docs/developersGuide.md

 > downloaded from http://ant.apache.org/.
 >
 > **JUnit 4** for running tests.
 Due to licensing differences, JUnit is not provided alongside the MOEA Framework and
 > must be downloaded separately.
-Visit https://github.com/junit-team/junit4/wiki/Download-and-Install and download
-> `junit.jar` and `hamcrest.jar` to the `lib/` folder.
+Run `ant -f test.xml download-junit` to install JUnit.

 ### Codespaces

-If using GitHub Codespaces (or other compatible system), the following steps can be used to setup the environment:
+If using GitHub Codespaces (or other compatible system), the following steps can be used to set up the environment:

 ```
 sdk install java 17-zulu